rittchri/rittchri/README.md

 ## Hi there, I am Christina

-:new_moon: I am currently on a mission to start a new career in **FullStack Web Development** with Spiced Academy
+:new_moon: I am currently on a mission to start a new career in **Full Stack Web Development**

 :full_moon: Having a background in **architecture** and **landscape architecture**, I get excited about
 - _design_